Hong Kong protests: 'We are fighting against a dictatorship' | DW | 17.06.2019

 'Last moan before death'

 Unlike Reverend Chu, Chi Yip Kung has very little experience in the pro-democracy movement.
-A junior studying communications and journalism at the Chinese University of Hong Kong, Kung didn't become active until the anti-extradition bill protests.
+A recent graduate from the Chinese University of Hong Kong, Kung didn't become active until the anti-extradition bill protests.
 For him, the bill would jeopardize the city's way of life.

 "The extradition law is obviously invading our human rights and our freedom, and since we have no confidence in China's legal system, we need to come out and protest against its passage," he said.